pruthvi-innamuri/elevator/README.md

 ## Project Design:

 ### Language Selection:
 This task requires event-based input.
-A naive Python or Java solution won't work since they stop the flow of execution, waiting for input.
-Hence, Javascript was used for input processing and logic while HTML served as the bare-bone interface.
+A naive Python or Java solution fails since it stops the flow of execution, waiting for input.
+Instead, Javascript is used for input processing and logic while HTML served as the bare-bone interface.

 ### Elevator Architecture:
 Every current guest of the elevator can placed in one of two groups: wanting to go into the elevator or wanting to come out of the elevator.
 To mirror this, two arrays of height n are used.
 Each index represents a floor and each floor contains an array of guests.
-Each guest is represented by a "Party" instance (will be discussed further).
+Each guest is represented by a "Party" instance.
 <br>
 <br>
 The first array is static-level, to be shared by all elevator instances, so the closest elevator can pick up the guest.
 The second array is object-level since each elevator can have their own set of guests inside that must be dropped off.